-Import libraries for the Netware 4.0 API are located in the $\MATCOM\NOVI$ directory.
+Import libraries for the Netware 4.0 API are located in the \WATCOM\NOVI directory.

-libraries The FORTRAN 77 libraries for Netware 4.0 is located in the \WATCOM\LIB386 and \WATCOM\LIB386\NETWARE directories.
+libraries The FORTRAN 77 libraries for Netware 4.0 is located in the \WATCOM\LIB386 and directory.
+The same directory also contains the Watcom Execution Sampler for NLMs.

+\WATCOM\LIB386\NETWARE directories.